Mamiglia/Requester-Bot/Definitions.md

 stage6 = approved
 stage7 = soddisfacted and to delete (never used)

-REMEMBER TO MODIFY ALL '$' ELEMENTS
+REMEMBER TO MODIFY ALL '$' ELEMENTS also in langEN.json
+-